TheMeteoRain/quality-of-exile/README.md

 You can customize the RegExp to suit your specific needs, enabling you to search for items with your own criteria.

 ## Support
 If Quality of Exile has helped you play more comfortably and you'd like to show your appreciation, consider buying me a coffee!
-The tool doesn't make any HTTP calls, so I can’t track its usage.
-So, supporting this way is the only way I know it's being used.
-If you'd like to support the project, please consider starring the project or supporting via the link below.
+P.S.
+Accidentally spent way too much time on this.

 <a href="https://www.buymeacoffee.com/MeteoRain" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>